Moruya

 Educational outcomes in Moruya fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 16.8%, significantly lower than the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 11.5%, followed by postgraduate qualifications (3.5%) and graduate diplomas (1.8%).
-Trade and technical skills are prominent, with 44.2% of residents aged 15+ holding vocational credentials – advanced diplomas (11.4%) and certificates (32.8%).
+Bachelor degrees are most common at 11.5%, followed by postgraduate qualifications (3.5%) and graduate diplomas (1.8%).
+Trade and technical skills are prevalent, with 44.2% of residents aged 15+ holding vocational credentials - advanced diplomas (11.4%) and certificates (32.8%).
+Educational participation is high, with 26.0% of residents currently enrolled in formal education, including 9.9% in primary education, 7.5% in secondary education, and 1.9% pursuing tertiary education.

-Educational participation is high, with 26.0% of residents currently enrolled in formal education.
+Educational participation is notably high, with 26.0% of residents currently enrolled in formal education.
 This includes 9.9% in primary education, 7.5% in secondary education, and 1.9% pursuing tertiary education.

 Frequently Asked Questions - Education